charleyedward/event-notified-etl/README.md

 2. It is easy to loose sight of the larger-scale flow.
 The solution to this problem is to build excellent end to end real-time system monitoring which can provide visibility at higher levels i.e. at the level of event subjects and types.

 Native capabilities provided by the major cloud platform makes it relatively easy to implement these solutions.
 For example, in Azure you can quite easily build deployment automation for required components using ARM templates, Azure CLI and github actions.
 Same is also true for monitoring; using existing capabilities such as Azure Monitor, Azure Data Explorer, Power BI and Kusto query language it is possible to build end to end flow monitoring with relatively less effort.
 Other platforms provides similar features e.g. AWS CloudWatch, AWS Kinesis Data Analytics, AWS Quick Sight.
-This makes event notification approach very compelling option for building ETL pipelines for modern cloud data platforms.
+This makes event notification especially suitable for building ETL pipelines for modern cloud data platforms.

 ## Application